Have you finally found the perfect property but now have no idea how to take the next step?

 Like WA, Tasmania also has the 48-hour clause.

 This means if another buyer comes along and offers a higher price, the first buyer has 48 hours to come up with the full finance.

 Otherwise, the vendor can accept the higher offer.

 Most offers in the Northern Territory are made with a verbal offer and you only sign a contract once the offer is verbally accepted.

 The Real Estate Institute of Northern Territory’s training manager Jock McLaughlin says.

 However, it doesn’t become a contract unless the last party signs it, which is usually the vendor, and it’s dated.

 Director of K.G.
 Young and Associates Tony Pickering adds until a contract is signed by both parties, the owner can accept any higher offers.

-So if you sign a contract on Saturday and exchange on the Monday, the cooling off period doesn’t start until the Tuesday.
+So if you sign a contract on Saturday and exchange it on Monday, the cooling-off period doesn’t start until Tuesday.